True Leptonium ($l^+ l^-$) Production in UPC Triphoton Interaction

 To connect with experimentally measurable quantities, we introduce the three-particle luminosity

-where $N$ denotes the total number of events, $N_i$ is the number of particles in bunch $i$, and $\hat S = 4\pi \sigma_x \sigma_y$ is the effective transverse area of each bunch, assuming a Gaussian beam profile, with $\sigma_x$ and $\sigma_y$ being the rms transverse beam sizes in the $x$ and $y$ directions, respectively.
-Here $\mathcal{L}_{2}$ represents the conventional two-particle luminosity.
+where $N$ denotes the total number of events, $N_i$ is the number of particles in bunch $i$, and $\hat S = 4\pi \sigma_x \sigma_y$ is the effective transverse area of each bunch assuming a Gaussian beam profile, with $\sigma_x$ and $\sigma_y$ being the RMS transverse beam sizes.
+Here, $\mathcal{L}_{2}$ represents the conventional two-particle luminosity.